sohale/sohale.github.io/pages/reinvented.md

 * Universal Mechanics problem solver (Physics Engine)
    * Did not fully work (for slicing objects)

+* GUI-...

-* proto-qemu
+* a proto-qemu
+   * A IBM PC-XT

+* software-hardware codesign
+* FPGA for deep learning (instrad of GPUs)
+   * preceeded: TPUs

-Reinvented knowing they exist, based on the genral idea, without any technical details (in pre-internet):
+### Reinvented knowing they exist, based on the genral idea, without any technical details (in pre-internet):
 * Metaballs
 *